prof-rossetti/internet-technologies/projects/personal-website/project.md

 Plan, design, and develop a website for personal or professional purposes.
 The website can feature a person, place, event, business, or serve some other practical purpose.
 The website's content can be real or fictitious.

-You are encouraged to leverage a front-end web development framework like [Twitter Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to reduce development efforts.
+You are encouraged to leverage a front-end web development framework like [Twitter Bootstrap](https://getbootstrap.com/) to reduce development efforts.

+You can also consider building on top of a premade template you find on the Internet.
+However if you use a template, make sure to add your own unique and individual touch to it.
+Also beware that using a template might complicate the process.

 ### Requirements

-The website should include at least three different pages, and maintain consistent style and navigation across pages.
+The website should include at least three different pages (or three different distinct navigation sections in the case of a single page site), and maintain consistent style and navigation across pages.

 The website should contain each of the following HTML elements: